adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		}, false);
 	}

-Essentially, CTM as a concept is onto something but it falls short by quite some way.

-## What's the solution?
+## What *is* the solution?

-It should be becoming increasingly obvious what we need to do, in order to answer the question of &ldquo;How the hell am I meant to write Javascript in a Progressive Enhancement way?&rdquo;

-We need something that ensures the user never gets the *fuck you* experience; the *core* experience is always acceptable; or depending on the environment (browser, network, extensions etc), the person gets the *enhanced* experience.
+It should be becoming increasingly obvious what we need to do, in order to provide a reliable solution.
+It needs to ensure the user never gets the *fuck you* experience; the *core* experience is always acceptable; or depending on the environment (browser, network, extensions etc), the person gets the *enhanced* experience.

 In order to do that you need to detect and, where necessary *test* any API the application utilises.
 The reason to *detect* is so that you can first determine the functionality exists, and the reason to *test* is to ensure the API is bug free.

 The only way to reliably do this is through facades.
 A library that employs Progressive Enhancement must provide a (dynamic) API that lets you ask questions of it, abstracting the complexity away from the calling application in the process.
-It looks something like this:
+It should look something like:

 	// find - retrive element by selector
 	// addListener - add an event listener